 - Process: Can you do everything online or do you have to make numerous trips to see somebody in person?

-These are the main factors to look at, but the good news is that every big life insurance company in Canada has a long track record of financial strength.
+While these are the main factors to look at, the good news is that every big provider in Canada has a long track record of financial strength.
 You can check out our reviews for some of the best life insurance providers to make sure you are comfortable with your pick for your life insurance company!

 Being able to answer “what is life insurance" is one thing, but knowing the answers to all the top questions surrounding it will arm you with the information you need to make the most best buying decision.
 After all, when this decision impact so many people, you want to go into decisions as informed as possible.